-Our graduate program is a 5-year program.
-Students typically complete the program in 4, 5, or 6 years.
-We guarantee funding for 5 years.
+Our graduate program is a 5-year program with guaranteed funding for 5 years.
+Students typically complete the program in 5 or 6 years.

 - Clinical Science